Hibiscus × rosa-sinensis: Taxonomy

 Hibiscus × rosa-sinensis was first described as a species in 1753 by Carl Linnaeus in Species Plantarum.
 His description was based on specimens with double bright red flowers in cultivation in the Indian subcontinent and Indonesia.
 The specific epithet rosa-sinensis literally means "rose of China", although the plant is not closely related to true roses, nor is it from China.
 The genus Hibiscus is in the tribe Hibisceae and the subfamily Malvoideae of the family Malvaceae.
+In parts of the Southeastern U.S., the Hibiscus mutabilis colloquially known as the Confederate rose, despite not being native nor a rose.

 Genetics

 Hibiscus × rosa-sinensis is one of many plants with a genetic characteristic known as polyploidy, a condition in which there are more than two complete sets of chromosomes.
 A result of polyploidy is that the phenotype of a plant's offspring may be quite different from the parent plant, or indeed any ancestor, essentially allowing possibly random expression of any (or all) of the characteristics of previous generations.
 Because of this characteristic, H. × rosa-sinensis has become popular with hobbyists who cross and recross varieties, creating new varieties.
-Competitions are held to exhibit and judge the many resulting new seedlings and often strikingly unique flowers.
+Competitions are held to exhibit and judge the many resulting new seedlings and often strikingly unique flowers..
+The plant is known as easy to propagate.